allanzylee/ghana_fi/README.md

-Abstract: Food insecurity (“FI”) is associated with poorer child academic achievement and socioemotional skills across various contexts.
+`Abstract`: Food insecurity (“FI”) is associated with poorer child academic achievement and socioemotional skills across various contexts.
 However, existing evidence relies on caregiver reports of household FI, overlooking children's own lived experiences.
 Further, it often ignores low- and middle-income countries (“LMICs”), where experiences of FI can be the highest, and neglects heterogeneity in the relation between FI and child skills by sex and age.
 We address these gaps by